CoderMZ/IPT-7.1/README.md

 # SpieleLöwe

-SpieleLöwe&copy; is a free mini-games website where you can play a variety of games.
+SpieleLöwe is a free mini-games website where you can play a variety of games.
 Simply play online, without downloads or installations.
 Share your scores, compete against others and discover new content regularly.
-Spend your free time having fun and playing games on SpieleLöwe&copy;.
+Spend your free time having fun and playing games on SpieleLöwe.

 ## Website
 Check out our games online at the [SpieleLöwe](https://spielelowe.ch/) website